The Employment Journey on PEI – Careers in Agriculture

 Here are some examples of careers in agriculture and food… Is there SOMETHING that interests you?

 English version, click here.

 |For more information about the agriculture sector on PEI, call 902-892-1091.

-|Click to watch a video on agriculture.|
+|Click to watch video on the Plant Science Industry.|

-|Click for related articles on agriculture.|
+|Click for related articles on Agriculture.|